What is VegCom?

 VegCom is owned and controlled by a consortium of voluntary vegan and vegetarian local organisations

 and is funded by donations from the users.
-No one receives any income or other financial
+No individual receives any income or other financial

 benefits through running VegCom.